Coles 4038: Recording

 life" – such as drums or amplified guitars – some Beatles and Led Zeppelin recordings featured 4038s as overhead microphones on the drum kit.

 In a 1994 interview, Steve Albini said that "if [he] owned one mic, this would be it".
 Albini has also commented that "really nothing beats them as an overhead on a drum kit".

 Broadcast

-At one point, Bush House (home of the BBC World Service) used the 4038 almost exclusively.
+At one point, Bush House, the former home of the BBC World Service, used the 4038 almost exclusively.

 Technical

 The 4038's frequency response is flat, with a range of approximately 30–15,000 Hz.
 The attenuation of high frequencies reduces sibilance on vocals, but also reduces detail.

 The microphone uses a bi-directional polar pattern.

-The microphone is connected using a Western Electric jack connector designated 4069, which adapts the microphone's 3-pin output to a standard XLR connector.
+The microphone is connected using a Western Electric jack connector designated 4069, which adapts the microphone's three-pin output to a standard XLR connector.